ReactiveXYZ-Dev/Crossword-jQuery/README.md

 4. Import crossword.js
 5. Load your word sources in an array
 6. Board.begin()
-7?. *check the demo HTML and main.js for more insights
+7. * check the demo HTML and main.js for more insights

 # API
 **Word**